theBlackBoxSociety/CodeCrashCourses/RaspberryPiPicoTutorial.md

 Notice the comment: `time.sleep(0.05)` is similar to `time.sleep_ms(50)` as 0.05 seconds is equal to 50 milliseconds.

-### :black_small_square: Controlling the blinking speed of our LED with a potentiometer.
+### :black_small_square: Controlling the Speed of our Blinking LED with a Potentiometer.
 In this 2nd program the value of our potentiometer will now determine the interval of the blinking LED.
 That speed will actually correspond to the actual voltage that passes through the variable resistor.

 #### Circuit